pjjung/mcgpy/Visualization/Arrowmap.md

 >>> cbar = fig.colorbar(ctr)
 ```

-## Add arrows and the pole arrow on the field map plot
+## Add current and the pole arrows on the field map plot

 ```python
 >>> for arrow in arrows_info: